There are a lot of reasons to collect miles and points.

 - To earn big rewards for everyday spending

-Whatever your reason for coming to MileValue, there is a rewards card or cards that suit your needs.
+Whatever your reason for coming to MileValue, there is a rewards card that suit your needs.

 In the last few years, I’ve been to dozens of countries, travel that would have been completely impossible without miles and points earned from credit cards.
 This has been my life thanks to miles: